CypherKingdom/BioNexus/NEXT_STEPS.md

 # 🚀 BioNexus Next Steps - Complete Setup Guide

 ## Overview
-Your BioNexus platform is **cloud-ready** and needs only **cloud service credentials** to be fully operational.
-Follow these exact steps to complete the setup.
+Your BioNexus platform is a **read-only application** that consumes pre-processed research data from cloud services.
+The backend queries existing data from Neo4j Aura (knowledge graph) and Milvus Cloud (vector embeddings) without performing data processing.

+**Prerequisites**: Data must be pre-processed and loaded into Neo4j Aura and Milvus Cloud before running this application.

 ---